-In this tutorial, we will show you how to install Anchor CMS on your CentOS 7 server.
-For those of you who didn’t know, For those of you who didn’t know, Anchor CMS is an open-source, light-weight, and ultra-simple blogging system.
-It’s written in PHP and Includes markdown Service, custom fields, themes, i18n compatibility, and many more.
+In this tutorial, we will show you how to install Anchor CMS on your CentOS 7.
+For those of you who didn’t know, For those of you who didn’t know, Anchor CMS is an open-source, lightweight, and ultra-simple blogging system.
+It’s written in PHP and Includes a markdown Service, custom fields, themes, i18n compatibility, and many more.

 Install Anchor CMS on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum clean all yum -y update

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 yum -y install php-gd php-imap php-ldap php-odbc php-pear php-xml php-xmlrpc php-mbstring php-mcrypt php-mssql php-snmp php-soap php-tidy curl curl-devel

 Step 3.
 Installing Anchor CMS.

 The first thing to do is to go to Anchor CMS’s download page and download the latest stable version of Anchor CMS, At the moment of writing this article it is version 0.12.3:

 wget https://github.com/anchorcms/anchor-cms/archive/0.12.3a.zip unzip 0.12.3a.zip -d /var/www/html/ mv /var/www/html/anchor-cms-0.12.3a /var/www/html/anchor